subodhchhabra/pandashells/README.md

 </strong></code></pre>

 ###Install with pip
-If you prefer to manage your own dependencies, you can install Pandashells with pip using one of the following commands.
+If you prefer to manage your own dependencies, you can pip install Pandashells using one of the following commands.
 Note that, unlike the conda package manager, pip is not able to install system libraries, which can result in significant manual tinkering especially for the graphics backends required under the `[full]` installation option.

 * Install Pandashells but no requirements